M-S-Ali/M-S-Ali/README.md

 ## Hello!!
 I'm Muhammed Syedali N 👋

 I am an graduate in Electrical And Electronics Engineering from in T.K.M.
 College of Engineering Kerala, India.
-Currently working as Engineer in Tata Elxsi.
+Currently working as Engineer in Automotive Domain.
 Looking forward to have a strong career in Electric Automobiles, Power Electronics and Control system Industries.

 - 👀 I’m interested in Control System Electronics - microcontrollers, Power Circuits, Mechanical Assemblies, Electric Vehicles...
 - 🌱 I’m currently learning Matlab, SolidWorks, Python...